 Most software developers feel like they work day and night, they need some freedom to live their lives.
 For that reason over time programmers start to search passive income for software developers.
 I felt the same when I was working as a software developer.
 You get a salary every month but you have to put in the same effort every month in order to get paid.

-Writing code is very intensive brain work, it is not like being and accountant and using your software periodically and increase your salary as company that you work for gets bigger.
-While you work hard on client projects some of them get very successful and make 1000 times more in terms of money while you don’t get any share of it after project is finished.
+Writing code is very intensive brain work, it is not like being an accountant and using your software periodically and increasing your salary as the company that you work for gets bigger.
+While you work hard on client projects some of them get very successful and make 1000 times more in terms of money while you don’t get any share of it after the project is finished.

 Here are the notes from an interview made on mixergy.

 - Had many failures before being successful.

 - Build an ISP service and put challenges before acquiring a new customer.
 Thought that it would bring more customers.
 Didn’t have any difference from the main competitors.
 Failed with this project.

 - Learned that it is very hard to compete with big names in a big market.
 Instead small markets can bring a couple thousand per month and are much easier to target customers.

 - Worked after a day job at home for 8 hours 6 weeks to build the next project that submits blog posts to search engines.
 Was successful at targeting niche markets and earned 200$ passive income per month from it.

 - Knowing how to market products today he would market products before starting to code it.
 Getting 100-200 emails and notify them when the program is ready to buy.
 Also research the market using google keyword tools before starting to build a project.

 - Decided to buy a forum software sold for 150$ on eBay.
 Had a difficult time acquiring customers.
 Advertised on AdWords for 1500$ but had only one customer who bought for 99$.